New Grad RN Program

 What to Expect in the START Program

-Count on our dedicated preceptors and clinical nurse educators to guide you through your first months as a registered nurse so you can confidently provide safe, high-quality patient care.
-After a comprehensive orientation, you’ll participate in:
+Count on our dedicated preceptors and clinical nurse educators to be a guide through the first months as a registered nurse so new grads can confidently provide safe, high-quality patient care.
+After a comprehensive orientation, they will participate in:

 - 32 hours of classroom instruction